How many roots and root canals does a tooth have?

 How many roots and root canals do teeth have?

-When endodontic therapy is performed, the number of roots and root canals being treated is an important factor because so many issues associated with this procedure are influenced by the total number of both.
+When endodontic therapy is performed for a tooth, the number of roots and root canals being treated is an important factor because so many issues associated with this procedure are influenced by the total number of both.
+For example:

-For example, the level of difficulty of the procedure, how long or how many visits it will take What’s common? and even how much your treatment will cost Endodontic fees by tooth type. are all influenced greatly by the number of roots and canals.
+- Even how much a tooth’s treatment will cost Endodontic fees by tooth type. is influenced by its number of roots and canals.

 Variation is commonplace and must be expected.

-Our chart below lists what your dentist generally expects to find when treating different kinds of teeth (molars, premolars [bicuspids], canines [cuspids], and incisors).
-But discovering variation is a key theme when it comes to these numbers.
+In our chart below you’ll find the tally of what your dentist generally expects to discover when treating different types of teeth (molars, premolars [bicuspids], canines [cuspids], and incisors).
+However, encountering variation is a key theme when it comes to these numbers.

-How many roots and canals your dentist actually finds, and therefore must ultimately treat when performing your endodontic therapy, can vary, even substantially, from what is considered “normal.”
+How many roots and canals your dentist actually finds, and therefore must ultimately treat when performing its endodontic therapy, can vary, even substantially, from what is considered “normal.”

 ▲ Section references – Torabinejad

-So, how many roots and root canals does my tooth have?
+So, how many roots and root canals does your tooth have?

 - How many roots does an incisor have (upper or lower)? – One.